rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 We can't use the following things as receiver types:

-- **methods** - if we define method on object type it can't be used as receiver type just like normal method.
+- **methods** - if we define method on object type it can't be used as receiver type just like normal function.
 - **interfaces** - in Go interfaces are defining set of actions possible for type.
-They are not definig acctual implementation.
+They are not defining actual implementation.
-    That's why thay can't be used as receivers for methods, beacause methods are about implementation.
+    That's why they can't be used as receivers for methods, because methods are about implementation.

 # Summary